antoniomagherini99/antoniomagherini99/README.md

 My main interests are river morphology, river modelling, flood risk modelling, assessment and mitigation as well as hydrology and in general hydrogeological risk.

-Since July 2023 I am teaching assistant at the Faculty of [Civil Engineering and Geosciences](https://www.tudelft.nl/en/ceg) for the common module MUDE - Modelling, Uncertainty and Data for Engineers, that aims at giving students the necessary tools for civil engineering and earth sciences applications.
+Since July 2023 I am teaching assistant at the Faculty of [Civil Engineering and Geosciences](https://www.tudelft.nl/en/ceg) for the common module MUDE - Modelling, Uncertainty and Data for Engineers, that aims at providing the students with the necessary tools for civil engineering and earth sciences applications.

 Since February 2024 I'm also student assistant for the project STREAMS - Stakeholder Training in River Engineering And Management Simulation, whose goal is to develop a serious game for simulating stakeholder participation during river engineering decision-making processes.